vearutop/teststat/README.md

 ```
 Usage: teststat [options] report.jsonl ...
-        Use `-` as file name to read from STDIN.
+        Use `-` or `/dev/stdin` as file name to read from STDIN.
   -allure string
         path to write allure report
   -buckets int
         number of buckets for histogram (default 10)
+  -failed-builds string
+        store build failures to a file
   -failed-tests string
         store regexp of failed tests to a file, useful for a retry run
   -markdown